 For contested cases, things like child custody, visitation, asset division, spousal maintenance, and child support are all outlined and discussed by the court.
 Understanding why certain stipulations are contested, as well as what clauses need to be reevaluated, is key to ensuring a speedy trial.
 Accompanied by a legal team, this part of the divorce process can help ensure that all terms of your divorce are agreed upon and properly enforced, with consideration of any attributes outlined by both you and your spouse.

 Divorce is not easy, so finding the right legal team to help guide you through the process is crucial for a speedy trial.
-From document filing to serving papers, having the help of a legal team on your side can make the divorce process less stressful.
+From document filing to serving papers, having the help of a family law legal team on your side can make the divorce process less stressful.
 Movies and T.V. tend to exaggerate divorce filings, making a heated court debate seem like an expectation anyone filing for a divorce should have before their court appearance, but in reality, this is nowhere near the truth.
 Before filing for a divorce, contacting an attorney well-versed in divorce law is key to a productive divorce hearing.

 Contact us today using our consultation form below: